mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 Instead, I process each email using the following workflow that David Allen popularized in [*Getting Things Done*](https://amzn.to/2J3GIY1):

-1. If the email doesn't require a reply, I archive it.
+1. If the email doesn't require a response, I archive it.
-1. If the email requires a reply I can write in under two minutes, I reply immediately.
+1. If the email requires a response I can write in under two minutes, I reply immediately.
 1. For all other emails, I add "Respond to [person]" to my to-do list and then archive the email.

 If you currently manage tasks through your inbox, the prospect of maintaining a whole separate task list probably sounds tedious and annoying.
 Just try it for a week.

-Before I extracted my to-do list from my inbox, I never realized the power those emails held over me.
+Before extracting my to-do list from my inbox, I never realized the power those emails held over me.
 Any time I checked my inbox, every message was sitting there begging for my attention.
-Now, when I receive an email that doesn't require an immediate response, I just create a task and schedule it for when I have time to reply.
+Now, when an email requires a non-urgent response, I just create a task and schedule my response for an appropriate time.
 It gives me the freedom to forget about the email because I know my to-do list will remind me at the appropriate time.

 {% assign fig_caption = "When an email merits a thoughtful response, I create a task for it in my [to-do list app](https://nirvanahq.com/)" | markdownify | remove: "<p>" | remove: "</p>" %}

 {% include image.html file="nirvana-tasks.jpg" alt="Chat settings in Gmail" max_width="785px" img_link=true class="img-border" fig_caption=fig_caption %}

 My to-do list app of choice is [Nirvana](https://nirvanahq.com/).
-I think it's *okay*, not great.
-I've heard good things about [Todoist](https://todoist.com), but I'm too accustomed to my Nirvana workflow to switch.
+It's *okay*, not great.
+People tell me good things about [Todoist](https://todoist.com), but I'm too accustomed to my Nirvana workflow to switch.
 {: .notice--info}

 ### Unbundle Hangouts from Gmail

 I send all of my texts through Hangouts because it allows me to type on my desktop keyboard instead of the tiny virtual keyboard on my phone.
 Unfortunately, Google integrates Hangouts into my Gmail inbox by default, creating intrusive bundling.
-Any time I check my email, I see my texts and vice-versa.
+Checking my email means seeing my texts and vice-versa.

 {% include image.html file="hangouts-in-gmail.jpg" alt="Chat settings in Gmail" max_width="800px" img_link=true class="img-border" fig_caption="By default, Gmail embeds Hangouts into your inbox." %}